Armston History, Family Crest & Coats of Arms

 The surname Armston was first found in Lincolnshire where the surname is descended from the tenant of the lands of Osgooby, held by Odo the Bishop of Bayeux, the King's half brother who was recorded in the Domesday Book census of 1086.
 The parish Silk Willoughby in Lincolnshire was an ancient family seat for the family.
 "The manor was possessed by Sir William Armyn, at first keeper of the privy seal and vice-chancellor to Edward II., and afterwards lord chancellor, and bishop of Norwich; it remained in the family until 1662."

-Important Dates for the Armston family
+Early History of the Armston family

 This web page shows only a small excerpt of our Armston research.
 Another 148 words (11 lines of text) covering the years 1401, 1510, 1600, 1190, 1603, 1593, 1651, 1621, 1651, 1622, 1658, 1651, 1658, 1646, 1676, 1610, 1570 and 1603 are included under the topic Early Armston History in all our PDF Extended History products and printed products wherever possible.